modamodamoda/StatiCTON/README.md

 ### From the command line

-You can simply run it from the commandline directly using `./index.js -d [build_dir]`, if [build_dir] is not specified, it will just take the current directory.
+You can simply run it from the commandline directly using `node ./index.js -d [build_dir]`, if [build_dir] is not specified, it will just take the current directory.

 ### As a library